What is Human Trafficking?

 Trafficking in the uk

-In 2022, 16,938 potential victims were referred into the National Referral Mechanism to be identified as survivors of trafficking and to receive support.
+In 2024, 19,125 potential victims were referred into the National Referral Mechanism to be identified as survivors of trafficking and to receive support.

 In reality, the extent of human trafficking in the UK is likely to be far greater than the NRM statistics would suggest.
-The Home Office has estimated in its Modern Slavery Strategy that there may be as many as 13,000 people held in slavery in the UK, while the Walk Free Foundation’s Global Slavery Index estimates 136,000 people on any given day.
+Previously, the Home Office has estimated in its Modern Slavery Strategy that there may be as many as 13,000 people held in slavery in the UK, while the Walk Free Foundation’s Global Slavery Index estimates 136,000 people on any given day.

 Exploitation in the UK takes a variety of forms, but most commonly forced labour, sexual exploitation, domestic servitude, and forced criminal activity.